 100% Community Fund: unity in giving

-Our annual Community Fund helps cover day-to-day operating expenses—the gap between tuition and what it costs to run the school.
-It pays for things like wilderness trips, tuition assistance, sports programs, beautification projects, art supplies, and more... it really underwrites our margin of excellence.
+Community Fund helps the school meet day-to-day operating expenses not covered with tuition income.
+The fund pays for wilderness trips, tuition assistance, sports programs, high quality art supplies, and more... it really underwrites our margin of excellence.
 Thanks to strong participation, we have secured significant gifts from foundations and private donors who appreciate significant community participation.
-When we all give, foundations give to us—it's that simple.
+When we all give, others give as well—it's that simple.
 Contributions are tax-deductible.

 The Endowment: high impact investing

 An endowment is a long-term investment with immediate impact.
 The funds grow in perpetuity, and 2 to 5 percent of annual investment income is spent on educational programs.
 The school has a general endowment and eight endowed funds with specific areas of focus, all managed by a team of investment professionals.
 Funds exceed $3 million.

 Students should experience the outdoors on a daily basis.
 Fund supports nature education for students of all ages.
 Est. 2013.